willstepp/writings/hunger/hunger.md

 What is he doing?

 Mika saw his friend Tye.
 He saw Mohe and Leoti too.
 All his friends.
 The elders.
 Yaholo and Kulsathee.
 They all stared at him with pitying, unbelieving eyes.
 But he did not speak to them, nor they to him.
 Then, near the back of the crowd, he saw his mother approach with her sisters.
-Her face when she saw him fell in horror.
-She placed a hand over her mouth and sobbed into it.
-Her sisters consoled her.
+Her face when she saw him dropped and there were tears welling in her eyes.

 As he walked a crowd grew until it was fifty strong.
 They kept their distance but followed just behind.